KCCG/phenomics-annotation-pipeline/README.md

     * Dependency parsing -> Yielding lists of `APDependencyRelation` and `APParseTreeRow` in each sentence.
 * Shortform extraction and linkage with long forms.
 * Annotation Processing
     * Gene Annotations -> Stored as list of `LexicalEntity` in each sentence.
+This is a simple symbol match for HGNC.
+    * Phenotype Annotations -> Concept Recogniser is incorporated.
+It gives phenotype objects (HPO) which are stored at sentence level.
+    * Disease Annotations -> Affinity Beta is released, which is used to tag text with MONDO diseases.
 * Deduplication (Filter based on already fetched articles using DynamoDB Indexing).

 **Database Handling**

 Being a micro-service pipeline manages its own databases.
 There are 3 storage systems used to persist processed Articles.
+Efficiency is achieved with 3 levels of cache systems.
 * Graph Database:
     Neo4J has been chosen (After comparing it with Titan, MongoDB) as graph database storage.
 Here are a few responsibilities it shares:
     * Storing each Article as a mini-graph of relationships.
 Important relations are PUBLISHED, WROTE, CONTAINS linking an article with Publications, Authors and Annotations respectively.
     * Providing a quick indexed search for interfacing APIs.
 Search can be a composite query (Publication parameters like date, author, publication or annotations like gene, diseases etc.)
+    * A partition is in place now for segregating historical and live relations.

 * DynamoDB:
   Dynamodb stores Article, Annotations and Subscriptions.